ursatile/mwnet/502-semantic-layout.md

 ---
-title: "5.2 Responsive Layouts"
+title: "5.2 Semantic Layout"
 layout: module
 nav_order: 0502
 typora-root-url: ./
 typora-copy-images-to: ./images
-summary: "In this module, we'll look at how to create a responsive layout for our frontend web pages."
+summary: "In this module, we'll look at how to create a minimalist, meaningful layout for our frontend web pages."
-previous: mwnet500
+previous: mwnet501
-complete: mwnet501
+complete: mwnet502
 ---

 So far, we've looked at how to customise Bootstrap's colours, fonts and other built-in elements.